ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## Use cases

-Due to the current accuracy of the current CyFi model, we believe CyFi should be used to inform human workflows but should not be used to trigger automatic actions.
-CyFi works best as an enhancement to existing decision-making processes, through its ability to surface high and low priority areas.
-Based on discussions with end users, a few common use cases for CyFi are as follows.
+CyFi works best as an enhancement to existing decision-making processes through its ability to surface high and low priority areas.
+At its current accuracy level, we believe CyFi should be used to inform human workflows rather than triggering automatic actions.

+Based on discussions with end users, a few common use cases for CyFi are listed below.
 Overall, CyFi supports more widespread and timely public health actions, better allocation of ground sampling resources, and more informed impairment and regulatory monitoring.

 1) Flag high severity blooms for public health action